7wlr/discord-verification-bot/README.md

 - Sends a verification message with a button.
 - Creates private verification channels for users.
 - Allows server staff to verify users manually.
-- Automatically assigns the "Verified" role upon successful verification.
+- Automatically assigns the "Verified" role upon successful verification.  (you can change this but it's kinda hidden)
 - Configurable settings for staff role, allowed users, and verification channels.

 ---